Rewards

 Warning

-The constants \(\lambda_P\) and \(\lambda_T\) are configured to create a proportional relationship between energy and comfort penalties, calibrating their magnitudes.
-When working with different buildings, it’s crucial to adjust these constants to maintain a similar magnitude of the reward components.
+The constants \(\lambda_P\) and \(\lambda_T\) are configured to create a proportional relationship between energy and comfort penalties, with the objective of calibrating their magnitudes.
+It is essential to adjust these constants when working with different buildings to ensure that the magnitude of both reward parts remains consistent.

-Different types of reward functions are designed based on specific details:
+Different types of reward functions are already pre-defined in Sinergym:

-• ExpReward is similar to the linear reward, but calculates discomfort using the exponential difference between the current temperature and comfort ranges, resulting in a higher penalty for larger deviations from target temperatures.
+• ExpReward: similar to the linear reward, but calculates discomfort using the exponential difference between the current temperature and comfort ranges, resulting in a higher penalty for larger deviations from target temperatures.

-• HourlyLinearReward adjusts the weight assigned to discomfort based on the hour of the day, emphasizing energy consumption outside working hours more.
+• HourlyLinearReward: adjusts the weight assigned to discomfort based on the hour of the day.

-• NormalizedLinearReward normalizes the reward components based on the maximum energy penalty and comfort penalty, providing adaptability during the simulation.
-In this reward, the \(\lambda_P\) and \(\lambda_T\) constants are not required to calibrate both magnitudes.
+• NormalizedLinearReward: normalizes the reward components based on the maximum energy and comfort penalties.
+It is calculated using a moving average, and the \(\lambda_P\) and \(\lambda_T\) constants are not required to calibrate both magnitudes.

 Warning